mealaud/mealaud.github.io/content/about-me.md

 {{% Headshot %}}

 Hello!
 My name is Mealaud Mokhtarzad but I usually go by Mel.
 I’m a pure math major at UCLA (class of ’24).
 My interests include and are usually limited to: math, rock skipping, and clouds.
-If you need to contact me, [m.mokhtarzad@ucla.edu]() is usually a good way to reach me---I check it daily.
+If you need to contact me, [m.mokhtarzad at ucla dot edu]() is usually a good way to reach me---I check it daily.

 ## Cool People